avastmick/Ethereum-local-testnet/README.md

 # Start-point

+Simply install Geth and follow the above.

+If you start it up, you can then start the [Ethereum Wallet](https://github.com/ethereum/mist) app and it will automagically attach to the testnet.
+If you mine (``miner.start(1)``) on the defaulut node you will see your "Coin Base" account accruing Ether!

+Or, run the [Docker](https://hub.docker.com/r/avastmick/ethereum-local-testnet), which gives you an interactive shell, just run ``./testnet --create`` from there and do your thing on the Geth CLI.

-I suggest follow the manual steps in the [Install](Install.md) page if you are new to Ethereum and just setting out.
+To better understand, I suggest follow the manual steps in the [Install](Install.md) page if you are new to Ethereum and just setting out.
 This collates the disparate scripts I wrote to manage the various configuration commands.

 If you want to just stop manual configurations and need to bootstrap your development environment for quickly getting going clone the repo and run the ``testnet`` bash script.
 The script should be fully portable on any unix based system with the bash shell available.